Broughton Shopping Park

 Broughton Shopping Park (Parc Siopa Brychdyn), also known as Broughton Centre (Canolfan Brychdyn), (Note: It is referred to as Broughton Centre by British Land.

 Alternatively known as Broughton Retail Park or simply Broughton Park by local government and the local populace) is a retail park in Broughton, Flintshire, Wales.
 (Note: Various sources list the shopping park to be either in Bretton or Broughton.
 The park's official website lists it to be in Bretton.
 Some venues at the park style themselves to be in Chester, despite being in Wales.
 British Land uses the term "Broughton, Chester".)
 It is the busiest retail park in North Wales, recording an average annual footfall of 10 million.
 Branches of many popular high street stores have an outlet in the park.
 Retail outlets include Asda Living, Primark and SportsDirect.
-The retail park hosts facilities which include: free car parking for over 2,000 cars, ATMs, toilets, and baby changing areas.
-It is located opposite the Airbus factory on Chester Road (A5104), 4 miles west of Chester city centre, and 400 metres from the England-Wales border.
+The retail park is located opposite the Airbus factory on Chester Road (A5104), 4 miles west of Chester city centre, and 400 metres from the England–Wales border.

 In addition to shopping venues, the retail park is host to numerous outlets for food and drink with the Mill House Pub also on the site.
 A Cineworld multi-screen IMAX cinema opened in 2015, alongside restaurants including Frankie and Benny's, Nandos, and Prezzo.

-Every year, a jobs fair is held at the shopping park, with the most recent hosted in October 2021.